Dust & Air Emissions

 Even more than air emissions, dust remains a key area of concern with our stakeholders and neighbouring communities.
 Not satisfied with simply meeting local regulations, Aperam aims for the best performance and has set a new 20% reduction target for 2030 compared to 2018 emission intensity.

 > In the effort to reduce our dust, our two Belgian melting shops have led the way.
 Both developed what are now best-in-class routines for achieving the most efficient management of dust emissions – routines that are continuously improving our total dust emissions.

 > Following this success, other Aperam units are starting to apply similar best practices in dust diffusion.
 For example, our Timoteo unit, our largest unit and the only one using blast furnaces, represents nearly 90% of Aperam’s total dust emissions.
 Because the unit has replaced the use of coke with environmentally-friendly charcoal, which is lighter and easily blown by the wind, dust containment is particularly challenging.

 As a result of initiatives like these, Aperam has achieved a significant reduction in our dust emissions – even in times of increased production.
-Our total emissions consolidated using regulatory methodologies indicate a -38% reduction, with 343 tons emitted (ducted and part of diffused), which is a 151 g/t cs in intensity.
+Our total emissions consolidated using regulatory methodologies indicate a -65% reduction in intensity in 2015.